Verizon/remotely/docs/src/main/tut/index.md

 * `service`: An instance of the server implementation (which in turn implements the macro-generated interface based on the protocol)

-* `env`: For any given service implementation, an `Environment` can be derived from it.
+* `environment`: For any given service implementation, an `Environment` can be derived from it.
 Unlike the protocol implementation itself, `Environment` is a concrete thing that can be bound and executed at runtime, where as `Protocol` is primarily a compile-time artifact.

 * `startServer`: Calling `env.serve(...)` returns A Task that when run will start the server, binding the process to the specified address.